 a site plan which meets the requirements of the Aggregate Resources Act, and

-background studies and reports , as per the licensing of the operation pursuant to the Aggregate Resources Act and regulations thereunder.
+background studies and reports that address Section 5.3.3.5 and any additional studies as per the licensing of the operation pursuant to the Aggregate Resources Act and regulations thereunder.

+d) When considering applications for amendments to establish or expand aggregate operations, Council will also have regard for:

 the quantity and quality of the resource when application is being made for the extraction of more than 20,000 tonnes per annum;

-the impact on the physical environment, including the impact, if any, on ground water, surface drainage, water courses, wetlands, wildlife habitat, and other natural heritage features and functions;

 information submitted by the applicant as to the areal extent of the proposal;

-the manner of site rehabilitation including the rehabilitation back to agricultural of any land designated as Prime Agricultural and comprised of Class 1, 2, or 3 soils.
+the manner of site rehabilitation including the rehabilitation back to agricultural of any land designated as Prime Agricultural Area and comprised of Class 1, 2, or 3 soils.
 Such lands shall be rehabilitated to substantially the same area and average soil capability for agriculture;

 should, as part of the approval of the extraction of more than 20,000 tonnes per annum, approval of extraction below the water table be proposed, complete agricultural rehabilitation is not required if: